tudows/PLIM/README.md

 * Encrypt the powerline no by rsa.
 * Add the real-time GPS.
 * Add the compass head into the real-time GPS.
-* Add a test qrcode image in [/public/images/qrtest.png](https://github.com/tudows/PLIM/blob/master/public/images/qrtest.png)
+* Add a get_powerline test qrcode image in [/test/qrcode/get_powerline.png](https://github.com/tudows/PLIM/blob/master/test/qrcode/get_powerline.png)

 **2016-04-08**
 * Change the symbol of the current position in the map.